ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/overview-extensions.markdown

 * Document extensions are data entities associated with documents.

-* Document extensions are stored separately to make sure that **modifying** an extension value (e.g. a counter or a time series entry) will not modify its parent document.
+* Document extensions are stored separately so that **modifying** an extension value (e.g. a counter or a time series entry) will not modify its parent document.

-* **Creating or deleting** an extension changes the parent documents' meta-data.
+* **Creating or deleting** an extension changes the parent document's meta-data.
-  This document change triggers trips to the server as well as tasks such as indexing, ETL, and External Replication.
+  This document change may trigger indexing, ETL tasks, and various other operations.

 * In this page:
    * [The Document Extensions](../document-extensions/overview-extensions#the-document-extensions)